nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 This is the default initial layout type.
 This is a tiled layout, which scales according to the number of videos.

-The number of columns and rows of varies depending on the number of streams in the broadcast.
+The number of columns and rows varies depending on the number of streams in the broadcast.

 For example, the following illustrates the layout when there are 1, 2, 4, or 5 streams in a session: